|

 $associative_row =mysql_fetch_array($result,MYSQL_ASSOC);

-mysql_result function is useful where you need only one piece of data.
+mysql_result function is useful where you need

 An example of its usage: